-Program Design
+3. Program Design

-To develop the Program Design for the buyout activity offered through this funding, Montgomery County must use qualified data (HUD/FEMA/SBA, insurance data, or other data as approved by the GLO in advance, to allocate the disaster funding).
+To develop the Program Design for the buyout activity offered through this funding, Montgomery County will use qualified data (HUD/FEMA/SBA, insurance data, or other data as approved by the GLO in advance, to allocate the disaster funding).
 The unmet needs assessment, which will be required by Montgomery County, will be addressed within the guidelines.
 The GLO will assist Montgomery County in the development and approval of its needs assessment.

-- Qualified data will be used to document the impact of the relevant storm on the LMI subcategories which will aid in the development of a goal for targeting the use of housing funds in the appropriate levels and to the appropriate economic categories. - The method of data evaluation utilized by the state and Montgomery County (i.e., class distribution categories by income, raw number of homes impacted versus the aggregated dollar amounts impacting communities, etc.) must be made available to the public for 14 days on a publicly accessible website.
-Notice of the posting of the method of review must be provided to the GLO not later than the day the method is posted on a website.
+Qualified data will be used to document the impact of the relevant storm on the LMI subcategories which will aid in the development of a goal for targeting the use of housing funds in the appropriate levels and to the appropriate economic categories. • The method of data evaluation utilized by Montgomery County (i.e., class distribution categories by income, raw number of homes impacted versus the aggregated dollar amounts impacting communities, etc.) must be made available to the public for a minimum of 30-day comment period on a publicly accessible website.
+Notice of the posting of the method of review must be provided to the GLO no later than the day the method is posted on a website.
 If any public comment is made, Montgomery County must address the comment in a public response.

-Program Design Requirements
+A. Program Design Requirements